LBIK10207U Synthetic Biology

 forms the basis for new developments in medicine, pharmaceutical

-science, plant biology and material science.
-Fundamental
+science, plant biology, sustainable development, and material

-synthesis, high-throughput genetic manipulation methods, facile
+biology include: DNA synthesis, high-throughput genetic

-access to off-the-shelf standardized biological parts and devices,
+manipulation methods, facile access to off-the-shelf standardized

 1. General concepts and enabling technologies for synthetic biology

-5. Single molecule fluorescence microscopy and spectroscopy
+5. Single molecule fluorescence microscopy for the analysis of synthetic biosystems